jasalt/phel-wp-plugin/README.md

-WordPress plugin skeleton made with [Phel](https://phel-lang.org/) lisp.
+WordPress plugin skeleton made with [Phel](https://phel-lang.org/), a functional language inspired by Clojure and Janet.

 Adds admin widget that interfaces with WordPress database and renders view using [hiccup](https://github.com/weavejester/hiccup) style [Phel HTML library](https://phel-lang.org/documentation/html-rendering/).

 ![Image of WordPress 6.6.1 Admin Dashboard with this plugin installed](demo.png "WordPress 6.6.1 Admin Dashboard with this plugin installed")

-It works for large part and there's some production code running in closed beta tests but more in depth documentation is in progress.
-Follow / raise issues for incomplete stuff or feel free to ask questions in Discussions section.
+It works for large part and there's production code using it but more in depth documentation is in progress.
+Follow / raise issues for incomplete stuff and feel free to ask questions about it.

-See also [wp.phel](https://gist.github.com/jasalt/900435efa20aade0f6b1b31fce779b23) for some extra wrapping around WP API's (work in progress library).
+See also [wp.phel](https://gist.github.com/jasalt/900435efa20aade0f6b1b31fce779b23) for some extra wrapping around WP API's (work in progress library) and [woocommerce-memberships-migrator](https://github.com/jasalt/woocommerce-memberships-migrator) as a example project.

 # Installation